Just 24 Hours After Saying Impeachment Is Hurting Stock Market, Donald Trump Boasts Stock Market Is ‘Up BIG!’

 According to a Yahoo!
 Finance report on Friday, the day’s early stock market gains were connected to the release of October’s jobs report.

-The United States economy added 120,000 jobs during October, according the numbers cited by Yahoo!
+The United States economy added 120,000 jobs during October, according to the numbers cited by Yahoo!
 Finance reporter Emily McCormick.
 That figure was well above the 85,000 that had been anticipated by a consensus of economists, and sparked optimism among investors.
 Their sunny outlook was also reflected by investor moves into U.S. treasury yields, and a decline in gold prices, Yahoo! reported.

 Former Republican member of Congress David Jolly noted the contradictory Trump tweets on his own Twitter account.